HOW

 Tantalus is explored through the ways society continually dangles the carrot of more more more, the gospel of endless growth in front of us, and the lengths we will go to in order to get a piece of that dream.
 A culture constantly tantalizing us with media, hustle culture, lies, and society telling us what we should achieve and how we should be in order to be "successful."

-ACT 2 WORKSHOP SAMPLE
+ACT 2 SAMPLE

 I drown myself because I forget.